hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 ## week 1 discussion post

-* How would you describe relation between the 2 classes  of data which can be separated by single perceptron?
+<ins> How would you describe relation between the 2 classes  of data which can be separated by single perceptron?  </ins>

 After listening to the lectures and demos I would say that there is no relationship between 2 classes of data which can be separated by a single perceptron.
 The only relationship that I can think about is that the two classes/groups of data have certain features/characteristics that make the groups of data unique.